 “As we acquire more knowledge, things do not become more comprehensible, but more complex and mysterious.”

 “The greatness of individuals can be decided only by those who live after them, not by their contemporaries.”

-There are a few more “buckets”, but the above covers about 95% of the spectrum.
-The takeaway from all this is that you should find the category you are weakest at and work at becoming more comfortable and knowledgable with the topic.
+There are a few more “buckets”, but the seven categories above cover about 95% of the spectrum.
+The takeaway from all this is that you should find the category you are weakest in and work at becoming more comfortable with and knowledgable about that topic.
 For instance, many dread the art category, painfully aware that they cannot tell the difference between a Monet and a Manet (besides the ‘o’ and the ‘a’, of course).

-The good news is coming up with arguments and counterexamples for these GRE essay topics won’t entail getting a degree in art history.
+The good news is, coming up with arguments and counterexamples for these GRE essay topics won’t entail getting a degree in art history, in the case of those prompts.
 You only have to be able to be comfortable with a few examples, and make sure you can effectively relate them to your analysis.
-After all, the GRE Issue is not a test of knowledge as much as it is a test of how you can use knowledge–however limited–to back your position.
+After all, the GRE Issue is not a test of knowledge as much as it is a test of how you can use knowledge — however limited — to back your position.

 A few study tactics for using the GRE Issue prompts

 If establishing a nuanced position and coming up with counterexamples to that position is difficult for you, don’t worry!
 Doing this is difficult for many, unless they’ve had practice.

 So instead of writing your entire essay, first sit down with a prompt and practice coming up with a position and counterexamples.
 To give yourself a little structure, start the timer at 5 minutes.
 At first it’ll be difficult, but stick with it.
 Doing three prompts each morning for a week or so will make the process easier.